AP Source: Jets agree to terms with 2nd-round pick WR Mims - WHIZ News

 The New York Daily News first reported the Mims agreement.

-New York has signed only one of its 2020 draftees, fifth-round cornerback Bryce Hall of Virginia.
+New York has signed only one other of its nine 2020 draftees, fifth-round cornerback Bryce Hall of Virginia.

 Mims will join a receiving group that includes free agent addition Breshad Perriman and slot receiver Jamison Crowder.
 Mims comes off a strong 2019 season with 66 catches for 1,020 yards and 12 touchdowns.